escaner/ufc/README.md

 and rotary encoders, LCD and LEDs, with a computer and identify itself as a game controller sending DirectX events and communicating also via DCS-BIOS.

+Git branches:
+* master: for original DCS-BIOS.
+* flightpanels: for DCS FlightPanels branch of DCS-BIOS.

 The core of the system is a Sparkfun Pro Micro or clone (small Arduino Micro/Leonardo compatible).
 The switches are attached directly to the Arduino analog input grids with resistors, while the encoders are directly attached